Drullan/objsec/README.md

 # objsec
 # Getting started
   * open 2 terminal windows and run javac Client.java in one of them and javac Server.java in the other
-  * run java Server <port number> in one of the windows and java Client <port number> in the other
+  * run java Server -port number in one of the windows and java Client -port number in the other
   * port number should be the same on client and server.
   * ip address is hardcoded to localhost but can easily be changed in client class and server class.
 # Description